Understanding Combustible Dust

 - Only use a dust collection/dust extraction system that is designed to eliminate or control combustible dust.

 - Install smooth ceilings and other surfaces to minimize dust accumulation and to make cleaning easier.

 - Use an appropriate dust extraction and collection system with the inlet located as close to the dust producing process as possible.

 - Direct explosion venting away from areas where there may be employees.

 - Keep static electricity under control, which includes the bonding and grounding of equipment.

 - Remove open flames, sparks, friction, heat sources, and other sources of ignition.

 - Put covers around pipes and cables to reduce surfaces where dust can accumulate.

-- Develop and implement a combustible dust inspection and control program, which outlines how often inspections will occur and how dust will be controlled.
+- Develop and implement a combustible dust inspection and control program, which outlines how often inspections will occur and how dust

 - Educate all employees about combustible dusts, the hazards, and how they can help eliminate the risk of fire and explosions.